-This occurs because the FLL immediately begins comparing an active DCO with its reference clock and making the respective modifications to the DCOx and MODx bits.
-If the FLL is not given sufficient time to capture a full reference clock cycle (2 x reference clock period) and adjust accordingly (1 x reference clock period), then the DCO will keep are still active in LPM0.
+Function DCO drifts when servicing short ISRs when in LPM0 or exiting active from ISRs for short reference clock and making the respective modifications to the DCOx and MODx bits.
+If the FLL is not given sufficient time to capture a full reference clock cycle (2 x reference clock periods) and adjust accordingly (1 x reference clock period), then the DCO will keep drifting each time the FLL is enabled.